Empowering your students with the skills needed for success in school and beyond!

 You can also provide your students with the link to the eMentors Student Resources Webpage:

-Typically eMentors includes an in-person Meet & Greet; however for the 2020-2021 school year, Meet & Greets will not be part of the program.
-Please check back in the 2021-2022 school year for more information.
+Typically eMentors includes an in-person Meet & Greet.
+Meet & Greets will not be part of the program during 2021.
+Please check back in 2022 for more information.

 The Meet and Greet is a one-time meeting between students and mentors that takes place at the company.
 You and your students will take a bus to the company.
 Most Meet and Greets are held over the lunch hour, but variations in the time of day are possible.
 Every event includes an overview of the company, time for students and mentor to get to know one another, and lunch or a snack.
 Mentors often show students their worksite by providing a tour.
 Tours may be organized for groups or led individually.
 Meet and Greets may also include other structured activities.
 Popular activities include mock interview experiences, resume reviews, or career panels.